wfercanas/wfercanas/README.md

 # About Me
 Hi!
-I'm Fernando and I'm actually becoming a fullstack web developer.
+I'm Fernando and I'm a front-end web developer.
 I started this journey by January 2020 and has been one of the most beautiful and hard projects I had ever started.
 Within my profile, you can see the whole set of projects I have been builing since then to consolidate every aspect I've learned.
 Hope you find here some interesting ideas and products.

 ## Languages 📚